-The occurrence of herbicides in water and wells adjacent to rights-of-way or industrial sites is more likely to occur in limestone areas, sandy soils, and areas having high water tables.
+The occurrence of herbicides in water and wells adjacent to rights-of-way is more likely to occur in limestone areas, sandy soils, and areas having high water tables.
 As the limestone dissolves, sinkholes develop.
 Herbicides can be washed directly into the underground water system by way of sinkholes.